Best Stump Grinders in 2026: Rent vs Buy for Homeowners

 This is the most important decision, and most people get it wrong by defaulting to DIY when hiring would've been cheaper.

-Hire a Professional ($120–$210 first stump, $40–$70 each additional)
+Hire a Professional (mid-range first stump, entry-level tier each additional)

 For 1-3 stumps, hiring a pro is usually the smartest move.
-They show up with a machine that costs $30,000+, grind your stumps in 30-60 minutes each, haul away the debris (or leave it as mulch), and you never have to learn how to operate equipment that can throw a rock through your window.
+They show up with a machine that costs ultra-premium-and-up territory, grind your stumps in 30-60 minutes each, haul away the debris (or leave it as mulch), and you never have to learn how to operate equipment that can throw a rock through your window.

-Rent a Stump Grinder ($100–$300/day)
+Rent a Stump Grinder (daily rental rates)

 Plan for more time than you think.
 Your first stump will take twice as long as you expect while you learn the machine.
 Budget 30-60 minutes per stump for a small-to-medium stump (under 18 inches), and 1-3 hours for anything bigger.
 Hardwoods like oak and maple take longer than softwoods like pine.

-Buy a Stump Grinder ($1,500–$10,000)
+Buy a Stump Grinder (ultra-premium tier)

 Buying only makes financial sense if you have a large wooded property that produces stumps regularly, you do land clearing as part of your work, or you're in a rural area where rental options are limited.
 For the average homeowner with a few stumps to remove, purchasing is throwing money away.

-If you do buy, the DK2 OPG777 (14 HP gas, 12" cutting wheel, $1,500-$2,000) is the most popular homeowner-grade option.
-DR Power and Dosko make solid residential machines in the $2,000-$4,000 range.
+If you do buy, the DK2 OPG777 (14 HP gas, 12" cutting wheel, high-end tier) is the most popular heavy-duty homeowner option.
+DR Power and SuperHandy are the more realistic residential picks if storage, transport, and ease of handling matter more than absolute cutting speed.
 Anything above that is commercial equipment you don't need.

 Types of Stump Grinders (And Which to Rent)